JamesTwallin/GridSeis/README.md

 ## License

-This project is open-source and available under [LICENSE].
+This project is open-source and available under the MIT License.